Symmetric operads in abstract symmetric spectra: Introduction

 The positive model structure on spectra is due to Smith.
 It was studied in the context of topological spaces by Mandell, May, Schwede, and Shipley, who showed the existence of model structures on commutative ring spectra and noted the rectification of $\Ei$-ring spectra in topological spaces \cite[Theorem~15.1, Remark~0.14]{MandellMaySchwedeShipley:Model}.
 The positive model structure on symmetric spectra with values in an arbitrary model category has been studied by Gorchinskiy and Guletski\u\i~\cite{GorchinskiyGuletskii:Positive}.
 They showed the homotopy orbits property (under a strong assumption related to Lurie's condition mentioned above).
 This property is a key step in the operadic rectification.
 Harper also proved a rectification result as in \refth{Quillen.invariance.spectra} \cite[Theorem~1.4]{Harper:Symmetric} for $\C=\sSet_\bullet$, which was generalized to $\C$ being the category of simplicial presheaves with the injective model structure by Hornbostel \cite[Theorem~3.6]{Hornbostel:Preorientations}.
 These two model categories possess special features that substantially simplify the proof, one of them being the fact that all objects are cofibrant.
+Pereira has independently studied cofibrancy properties for operads in the (positive) stable model categories on spectra in $\sSet_\bullet$ with a particular focus on cofibrancy questions.
+For example, his \cite[Theorem~1.3]{Pereira:Cofibrancy} is closely related to the case $\C=\sSet_\bullet$ of our \refth{operad.strongly.admissible.spectra}, see below.

 In another direction, Harper showed the existence of a model structure on algebras over operads~\cite[Theorem~1.4]{Harper:Monoidal} under the assumption that every symmetric sequence is projectively cofibrant.
 Again, this is a strong assumption, which applies to such special categories as chain complexes over a field of characteristic zero.
 In this case, rectification goes back to Hinich~\cite{Hinich:Homological}.
 A recent application was the construction of motives (with rational coefficients) over general bases by Cisinski and D\'eglise \cite[Theorem~4.1.8]{CisinskiDeglise:Triangulated}.
 In fact, our paper grew out from the desire to construct a convenient (i.e., fibrant) ring spectrum representing (higher) algebraic cobordism groups.
 We plan to present such applications in a separate paper.